rinadelph/Agent-MCP/README.md

 AUTO --worker --memory
 ```

+Replace `[agent_id]` with the actual worker ID (e.g., "frontend-worker") and `your_admin_token_here` with the token generated when starting the MCP server.

 This commands the agent to:
 - Operate autonomously without user intervention
 - Follow the worker protocol with task status tracking
 - Utilize memory for context retention across interactions
 - Proactively query the RAG system to understand the task context

-For best results, include the instructions from INSTRUCTIONS.md when initializing your agents.
+For best results, attach the instructions from INSTRUCTIONS.md when initializing your agents by copy-pasting them before the AUTO command.

 ### Dashboard